haiiliin/abqcy/docs/getting-started.md

 ## Environment Setup

-`abqyc` requires a working Abaqus installation with user subroutines enabled.
+`abqcy` requires a working Abaqus installation with user subroutines enabled.
 Make sure the `abaqus` command is available in the command line, otherwise you need to create a new system environment variable `ABAQUS_BAT_PATH` and set it to the path of the `abaqus.bat` file.